pallavikailas/pallavikailas/README.md

 I am an incoming Tech Consultant - AI and Data at [@EY](https://www.ey.com/en_in) & a former SWE intern [@Google](https://www.google.com/)

-My motto is “less is more” when it comes to coding.
-I love investigating the intricacies behind applied Machine Learning and its application through responsible engineering: designing systems that are both responsible in usage and scalable for users.
+My motto is “less is more” when it comes to coding and exploring the intricacies of applied Machine Learning, and responsible engineering excites me.

 Apart from coding, I love travelling, music, archery, and stretching.